Buy today and get free shipping! Shop now >

-How to Cut Mushrooms
+How to Trim and Cut Mushrooms in Three Methods

-In this article we’re going to put the fun into mushroom slicing and prep with easy – to – follow instructions on choosing good mushrooms, cleaning, preparation, and cooking/seasoning.
+Mushrooms are our fungal friends, and they’re not tricky to chop, trim or dice.
+In this article we’re going to put the fun into mushroom slicing and prep with easy-to-follow instructions on choosing good mushrooms, cleaning, preparation, and cooking/seasoning.
 We’ve also got some stunning recipes to get your tastebuds dancing!

 Depending on where you live, there can be many different varieties of mushrooms to choose from.
 Here are our pointers on getting a good mushroom regardless of the species: